 Because of the risk that the cancer will come back if just the gallbladder is removed, a more extensive operation, known as an extended (or radical) cholecystectomy, is done in most cases of gallbladder cancer.
-This can be an involved, complex operation, and it is best done by a surgeon who is experienced in treating gallbladder cancer.
+This can be a complex operation, so make sure your surgeon is experienced in treating gallbladder cancer.

 - The gallbladder